5jt/dyalog-cookbook/manuscript/09_testing.md

 0
 ~~~

-That means that the statement `→FailsIf 1` will jump to 0, leaving the function carrying the statement.
+That means that the statement `→FailsIf 1` will jump to 0, exiting the function carrying the statement.

-Since GoTo statements are rarely used these days because under most circumstances control structures are way better it is probably worthwhile to mention that `→⍬` -- as well as `→''` -- makes the interpreter carry on with the next line.
-In other words, it's not going anywhere, it just carries on.
-That's exactly what we want when the right argument of `FailsIf` is a `0` because in that case the test has not failed, at least not yet.
+Since GoTo statements are rarely used these days because under most circumstances control structures are way better, it is probably worthwhile to mention that `→⍬` -- as well as `→''` -- makes the interpreter carry on with the next line.
+In other words the function just carries on.
+That's exactly what we want when the right argument of `FailsIf` is a `0` because in that case the test has not failed.

 `PassesIf` is exactly the same thing but just with a negated argument: it returns a `1` when the right argument is `1` and an empty vector in case the right argument is `0`.